guitar-stuff/guitar-resources/README.md

     * Not free, around C$70
     * Tabs and notation editor
     * The standard for most online tabs
-    * Expensive and not super stable, but it seems to be the most used software to write tabs and has lots of guitar-specific features that other notation apps lack, beginners definitely don't need it
+    * Expensive, but it seems to be the most used software to write tabs and has lots of guitar-specific features that other notation apps lack, beginners definitely don't need it however

 ### DAWs (Digital Audio Workstations)